sebkaster/CarND-Advanced-Lane-Lines/writeup_template.md

 4. Smoothing: Based on the history and the current solution a weighted average is performed for smoothing.

-#### Videos Examples
+#### Video Examples

-![alt text][ss]
+![alt text][project_video]

-The solution to the project video [link to my video result](./output_videos/project_video_output.mp4)
+Link to the project video mp4 [link to my video result](./output_videos/project_video_output.mp4)

+![alt text][challenge_video]

-The solution to the challenge video [link to my video result](./output_videos/challenge_video_output.mp4)
+Link to the challenge video mp4  [link to my video result](./output_videos/challenge_video_output.mp4)

 ---

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The biggest issue I faced during this task was the selection or extraction of the relevant pixels for lane finding.
+Finally, I decided to rely on colorspace and do not use any gradient method.
+The gradient methods extracted too much noise.
+While the presented selection works very well for the project video, it fails in the tunnel section of the challenge video (see image below).

+![alt text][fail]

+I had to use the information from previous frames to construct lane lines for this frames.
+Here this works quiet good.
+Nevertheless, it might be dangerous to rely on old frames for more than a few frames.

+Methods like histogram equalization or contrast limited adaptive histogram equalization (CLAHE) could solve this problem partly.
+Nonetheless, it might be quiet difficult to implement this in a robust fashion.

+Moreover, the pipeline performs not well on unseen elements, such as bends, uneven lighting, or lane changing situations.

+To get a more robust lane detection one could use deep neural networks.
+For example a convolutional neural network (CNN) or a recurrent neural network (RNN).
+Also a hybrid deep architecture combining CNN and Rnn can be very successful.